Photography at Evergreen Farm

 History of Photography at Evergreen Farm

-At first, we allowed anyone who asked to do so.
-We believed exposing the farm to more people might result in a few new customers.
+At first, we were happy to share the beauty of our farm with the few who asked our permission.
+We thought exposing the farm to more people might result in a few new customers.
 We only asked the photographers to follow three minor guidelines:

-We remind the photographers that it is a working farm and the tote roads had to be left open so our tractor and/or pickup could get by.
+We reminded the photographers that it is a working farm and the tote roads had to be left open so our tractor and/or pickup could get by.

-We also ask that people to not drive into the Christmas trees but park in our parking lot and walk into the trees, and,
+We asked that people not drive into the Christmas trees but park in our parking lot and walk into the trees, and,

-We asked that any props be picked up and brought back to the photographer.
+We also asked that any props be picked up and brought home with the photographer.

+As the number of requests increased substantially each year, things began to get out of control.
 Unfortunately, it wasn’t long before all of these guidelines were violated.
-And the number of requests increased from two or three each year to more and more each year.
-Things were getting out of control.
 So, we decided to implement a few additional policy requirements that would, hopefully, ensure that only ethical, professional photographers would use the farm.